 “An unmarried clause in Point 19 of the communiqué issued by using the G20 leaders amounts to a revolution in the global monetary order.

 “In impact, the G20 leaders have activated the IMF’s power to create cash and start global ‘quantitative easing.’
 In doing so, they’re placing a de facto global foreign money into play.
-It is outdoor the control of any sovereign body.
+It is outside the control of any sovereign body.
 Conspiracy theorists will find it irresistible.”